CSNG-MFF/website/compneuroseminar.md

 ### Upcoming talks

-Seminar of the last week of May is anticipated to Monday 29.05.23 2pm
+Starting on 29.05.23, weekly seminar will be moved to Monday 1pm

 |Date| Presenter | Topic  |  Presenter's affiliation |
 |-------|---------------------------------|----|----|